paulvt/podbringer/README.md

 ### Configuration

-For now, you will need to provide Rocket with configuration to tell it at which URL Podbringer is hosted.
+For now, you will need to provide Rocket with configuration to tell it at which public URL Podbringer is hosted.
 This needs to be done even if you are not using a reverse proxy, in which case you need to provide it with the proxied URL.
 You can also use the configuration to configure a different address and/or port.
 Just create a `Rocket.toml` file that contains (or copy `Rocket.toml.example`):